Javier Hernandez (comics): Career

 Hernandez surprised fans in 2008 with the creation of a political comic book character, Demolition Dove.
 The character made his public debut in a preview sketchbook at the 2008 San Gabriel Comic-Con, which included the short story, "A Tale of Two Parties".
-Following issues are to be published under the Xomix Comix imprint formed by both himself and creator Ted Seko.Ted Seko interview at YouTube He has made it quite clear the comic will neither be pro-left or pro-right, and ensures there will be enough content to offend both parties.
+Following issues are to be published under the Xomix Comix imprint formed by both himself and creator Ted Seko.
+He has made it quite clear the comic will neither be pro-left or pro-right, and ensures there will be enough content to offend both parties.
 The character's visual identity was very much inspired by the tough guy archetypes of Hollywood films such as Dirty Harry, Mad Max, and Death Wish.
 In July 2008, Xomix Comix released an animated trailer for the new series on YouTube.